open-pioneer/trails-starter/docs/reference/Package.md

         ActionServiceImpl: {
             provides: ["extension-app.ActionService"],
             references: {
-                // Gathers all services that implement "extension-app.ActionProvider" as an array.
+                // Gathers all services that provide "extension-app.ActionProvider" as an array.
                 providers: {
                     name: "extension-app.ActionProvider",
                     all: true